CSPG 32 - Biology (7-12)

 An educator holding a certificate for Biology is not qualified to teach chemistry, physics, physical science, earth and space science or any major science content area other than biology where high school graduation credit is given.

-An educator certified in this field may provide:
+An educator certified in this field may:

 Program Specific Guidelines for Certification